saumit123/MerchEazy-SimpleV1/README.md

 MerchEazy is an AI-powered tool designed to take in voice input, generate invoices, manage databases, and provide analytics for vendors.
 This is an ongoing project under development.

+In future it will also support local languages through indegenious AI models like Sarvam AI.

 ---

 ## Features